Facebook Events Scraper — Past the 8-Event Limit avatar

 • 1 (default) — also pull each organizer's full event calendar AND each event's host profiles.
 The sweet spot for most users.

 • 3–5 — recursive deep cascade.
+From a city input this is where the volume is: depth 3 scrapes the full calendar of every organizer found in the city feed.
 Use with maxTotalEvents to cap spend.

 Pick an events time rangeupcoming (default), past, or both.
 The two total caps (maxTotalEvents and maxTotalOrganizers) give you a hard ceiling on spend per run regardless of cascade depth.